orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-Even wrong program dynamics still work

----

 - ?
 Better variant of : *Compose as Equivalence as Compose*
 	- Equivalence at continuation is parallel composition

-See () for am introduction into some of these visualizations and my thinking.
-Oor () if you like ..

 #### Existing Ideas
 - [ ] Usual way of thinking about vertices/edges is more like a single arbitrary ray which defines in/out going rays along it.